Absolute Ceiling:

 Pitch Down: The loss of induced airflow over the horizontal stabilizer results in less negative lift produced by the tail.
 Additional back pressure is required to maintain level flight.

 Roll Toward the Inoperative Engine: The loss of the accelerated slipstream air over the wing of the inoperative engine results in a reduction of lift on that wing.
-Therefore, the aircraft tends to roll toward the inoperative engine due to asymmetrical lift.
+Therefore, due to asymmetrical lift, the aircraft tends to roll toward the inoperative engine.
 This requires additional aileron pressure into the operative engine.

 Yaw: Asymmetrical thrust requires rudder pressure toward the operating engine.

 The loss of one engine results in a 50% loss of power but an approximate 80% loss of climb performance.
-This can verified by comparing the climb performance charts for one engine operating and two engines operating under the same atmospheric conditions.
+This can be verified by comparing the climb performance charts for one and two engines operating under the same atmospheric conditions.

 Following an engine failure in flight, the airplane yaws toward the inoperative engine due to asymmetrical thrust.
 The rudder must be used to maintain directional control.
 With the rudder deflected, the airplane’s nose is misaligned with the relative wind, resulting in a sideslip.
 The sideslip increases drag and reduces performance.